Move-in and Fall Orientation | August 14-16

 Advising and Registration

-If you did not attend Summer Orientation then you will meet with an academic advisor and register for fall classes during Fall Orientation.
+If you will not be attending Summer Orientation then you will meet with an academic advisor and register for fall classes during Fall Orientation.
 You will receive your class schedule before you depart summer orientation and can visit the LMC bookstore to get a jump start on purchasing your books and supplies.

 All incoming freshmen take First Year Seminar (FYS) during their first semester.
 Prior to attending summer orientation, you will select your top three choices of topics for FYS.
 If you know your intended major, you will include the relevant introductory courses for your major in your Fall schedule.
 In addition, you may take one or more courses towards meeting the college's Core Curriculum requirements.
 Dependent on your placement test scores, you may also take courses for elective credit towards graduation which prepare you for courses you will take in the future that require math, reading and writing skills at the college level.